 The Judge Advocate General is appointed by Her Majesty the Queen by means of Letters Patent, on the recommendation of the Lord Chancellor.
 He is a Law Officer of the Crown and an independent member of the judiciary and is always a civilian, although he may have served in the armed forces.
 The JAG is not a General of the Army; the word “general” signifies broad oversight, as in Secretary-General, Attorney-General, etc. The current JAG (from November 2004) is His Honour Judge Jeff Blackett who is also a circuit judge and who formerly served in the Royal Navy.

-The JAG has a team of full-time judges comprising the Vice-Judge Advocate General (Judge Michael Hunter) and seven Assistant Judge Advocates General, and can also call upon the services of up to ten Deputy (part-time) Judge Advocates.
+The JAG has a team of full-time judges comprising the Vice-Judge Advocate General (Judge Michael Hunter) and six Assistant Judge Advocates General, and can also call upon the services of Deputy (part-time) Judge Advocates.

 All the judges are civilians, appointed from the ranks of experienced barristers or solicitors in the same way as other District and Circuit Judges.
 When conducting a particular trial they are formally titled “The Judge Advocate”, and out of court they are generally referred to and addressed as “Judge”.
 In court the judges wear legal costume, comprising a bench wig and black gown, with a tippet (sash) in army red with navy blue and air-force blue edges.